Jujbraga/hello-world/README.md

 Hi

 I'm totally beginner on this, but I like challenges.
-And this... this is a big challenge for me!
+And this... this is a big challenge!